 IPC’s Bridge Condition Assessment Inspections provides valuable information to bridge owners and engineers performing load rating analysis by identifying locations and degrees of concrete deterioration as well as rebar placement patterns and sizing.
 This information is used to create Condition Assessment Ratings and Remaining Life Estimates.

-Bridge owners use IPC’s Condition Assessment Reports to budget maintenance and prolong a structure’s life expectancy through early detection and repair of deterioration.
+Bridge owners use IPC’s Condition Assessment Reports to budget for maintenance and repairs and thereby prolonging a structure’s life expectancy through early detection and repair of deterioration.

 The owner did not know the rebar patterns of the deck and was guessing as to its configuration.
 As the deck aged and began losing it ability to carry its intended loads the bridge owner need to know the rebar pattern so that a more accurate load rating could be performed.
 The following are images from bridge deck: